DigitalStrawberry/ANE-Bugsee/README.md

 Bugsee.instance.logError("Error name", errorCode, { additionalData: "..." });
 ```

 Bugsee also collects console logs and attaches them to each report.
-Note that ActionScript's `trace()` calls are stripped from release builds and do no appear in the bug reports.
+Note that ActionScript's `trace()` calls are removed from release builds and do not appear in the bug reports.
 You need to make use of the `logToConsole` method to have console logs appear in your bug reports:

 ```as3
 Bugsee.instance.logToConsole("Log message");